South Korean beauty standards: Cosmetics

 In 2023, South Korea's cosmetic industry was valued at over five trillion South Korean won.
 In 2015, South Korea exported $2.64 billion of cosmetic goods, $730 million more than in 2014.
-South Korea still continues to be the 3rd largest exporter of beauty products and cosmetic goods.
+As of December 2023, South Korea was the 3rd-largest exporter of beauty products and cosmetic goods.

 Some of the most popular products used in South Korean beauty are blemish balm (BB) creams, color correction (CC) creams, serums, essences, ampoules, seaweed face masks, and scrubs.

 A selection of South Korean skincare and cosmetic products representing the diversity of the country's beauty industry.

 South Korean beauty products contain ingredients not commonly found in Western products, such as snail extract.
-In 2011, BB cream, which was previously only found in China, hit the shelves in America, and by 2014, the US market for BB cream was around $164 million.
+In 2011, BB cream, previously available only in China, hit the shelves in America, and by 2014, the US market for BB cream was around $164 million.

 The ideal for South Korean women is to have "dewy" skin, meaning smooth, hydrated, clear, resilient, and shiny.
 Chokchok refers to skin that is bouncy and moist; taeng-taeng describes skin that is firm and smooth.
 The dewy skincare routines are quite different from the Western concept of using makeup to conceal flaws.
-While Western makeup uses facial contouring to try and change the appearance of one's facial bone structure, South Korean dewy makeup seeks to enhance the skin's appearance, creating a "natural" look.
+While Western makeup uses facial contouring to try to change the appearance of one's facial bone structure, South Korean dewy makeup seeks to enhance the skin's appearance, creating a "natural" look.

 Plastic surgery

-South Korea is often called "plastic surgery capital of the world" due in part to its status as an affordable destination for Chinese, Russian and American cosmetic tourists, however a large number of countries in the Western Hemisphere have also been dubbed the "plastic surgery capital of the world".
+South Korea is often called "plastic surgery capital of the world" due in part to its status as an affordable destination for Chinese, Russian and American cosmetic tourists.
+However, a large number of countries in the Western Hemisphere have also been dubbed the "plastic surgery capital of the world".
 Plastic surgery in South Korea is not as stigmatized as in the west and is even a common graduation gift.
 The most common plastic surgery among South Koreans is double eyelid surgery and wrinkle removal surgery, whereas Caucasians in Korea tended to get their noses reduced in size, followed by eye surgery.